mfardin01/Basic-projects-using-javascript/README.md

 # javascript
-This are basic topic ofjs
+This are basic topic of js